sanichi/smd/README.md

 # README

-This rails app is [Sandra Dickie‘s](https://sandradickie.co.uk/) website.
+This rails app is the [website](https://sandradickie.co.uk/) of the artist Sandra Mary Dickie.

 To run/test locally: